Catholic Benedictine Educator Award

 The purpose of the award is to encourage faculty to creatively engage and foster understanding of Benedictine or other expressions of the Catholic intellectual tradition when teaching their academic discipline.
 Faculty members whose academic discipline lies outside of theology or religious studies are eligible for this award; furthermore, eligibility requires integration into courses other than those in the Theology Department or courses that fulfill a Theology requirement in the Integrations Curriculum.
 Faculty teaching courses fulfilling the Benedictine Raven requirement are strongly encouraged as nominees.
 The strongest nominees will find ways to engage both the Benedictine and Catholic intellectual traditions.

-This award will be presented annually to a CSB or SJU faculty member teaching full-time or part-time.
+This award will be presented at the 2022-23 Academic Affairs Awards ceremony to a CSB or SJU faculty member teaching full-time or part-time.
 All are invited to nominate a faculty member (including oneself) for this award.